• Home

 Will my insurance cover this?

-I currently accept Medicaid.
-With other insurance companies, please head towards our ”verification of benefits” portal.
-Our professional billing company will answer questions regarding your insurance’s coverage.
-With private insurance, I require cash-payments, and our billing will provide you with an itemized bill for reimbursement.
-I offer flexible payment plans.
+We currently accept Medicaid.
+With other insurance companies, we require cash-payments, and our billing department will provide you with an itemized bill for reimbursement.
+We offer flexible payment plans.

 Still have questions?
 Contact us!